dcotfr/ktest/README.md

-  abs     (-3.14)                                3.14                                   Returns the absolute value of a number. ceil    (3.14)                                 4                                      Returns the least integer value >= to given number. floor   (3.14)                                 3                                      Returns the greatest integer value <= to given number. max     (5, -2)                                5                                      Returns the maximal value of 2 numbers. min     (5, -2)                                -2                                     Returns the minimal value of 2 numbers. round   (2.43)                                 2                                      Returns the nearest integer, rounding half away from zero.
+  abs     (-3.14)                                3.14                                   Returns the absolute value of a number. ceil    (3.14)                                 4                                      Returns the least integer value >= to given number. floor   (3.14)                                 3                                      Returns the greatest integer value <= to given number. max     (5, -2)                                5                                      Returns the maximal value of 1 or more numbers. min     (5, -2, 0)                             -2                                     Returns the minimal value of 1 or more numbers. round   (2.43)                                 2                                      Returns the nearest integer, rounding half away from zero.
  MISC:
-  env     ("PATH")                               "C:\Windows\..."
-Returns the value of an ENV variable. pause   (3000)                                                                        Pause treatment during provided milliseconds.
+  env     ("SHELL")                              "/bin/bash"                            Returns the value of an ENV variable. goto    ("NameOfStep")                                                                Jump and continue to named Step. pause   (3000)                                                                        Pause treatment during provided milliseconds.
  TEXT:
   concat  ("Aaa", "Bbb",...)
-"AaaBbb"                               Returns the concatenation of multiple strings. left    ("Sample", 3)                          "Sam"                                  Returns the x first characters of a string. lower   ("ToLower")                            "tolower"                              Returns the lower cased string. ltrim   (" Test ")                             "Test "                                Returns the with all left spaces removed. right   ("Sample", 3)                          "ple"                                  Returns the x last characters of a string. rtrim   (" Test ")                             " Test"                                Returns the with all right spaces removed. upper   ("ToUpper")                            "TOUPPER"                              Returns the upper cased string.
+"AaaBbb"                               Returns the concatenation of multiple strings. left    ("Sample", 3)                          "Sam"                                  Returns the x first characters of a string. length  ("Short text")                         10                                     Returns the length of a string. lower   ("ToLower")                            "tolower"                              Returns the lower cased string. ltrim   (" Test ")                             "Test "                                Returns the string with all left spaces removed. replace ("ABAB", "B", "a")                     "AaAa"                                 Returns a new string with old substring replaced by new substring. right   ("Sample", 3)                          "ple"                                  Returns the x last characters of a string. rtrim   (" Test ")                             " Test"                                Returns the string with all right spaces removed. upper   ("ToUpper")                            "TOUPPER"                              Returns the upper cased string.
  TIME:
   now     ()                                     1708808432990                          Returns the current time in millis.